Alluxio/alluxio/docs/en/cloud/Google-Dataproc.md

 A GCS bucket is required if mounted to the root of the Alluxio namespace.
 Alternatively, the root UFS can be reconfigured to be HDFS or any other supported under storage.
+Type of VM instance to be used for Alluxio Master and Worker depends on the workload characteristics.
+General recommended types of VM instances for Alluxio Master are n2-highmem-16 or n2-highmem-32.
+VM instance types of n2-standard-16 or n2-standard-32 enable use of SSD as Alluxio worker storage tier.

 ## Basic Setup